 The Story of unMonastery

-unMonastery, a place-based social innovation, is aimed at addressing the interlinked needs of empty space, unemployment and depleting social services by embedding committed, skilled individuals within communities that could benefit from their presence.
+The unMonastery is a social clinic for the future.
+It is a place-based social innovation is aimed at addressing the interlinked needs of empty space, unemployment and depleting social services by embedding committed, skilled individuals within communities that could benefit from their presence.

 The first unMonastery opened its doors February 2014 in Matera, Italy.
-Working with Matera2019, the prototype hosted projects including CoderDojo Matera, a node of the international initiative to teach children coding, Mapping the Commons, placing the city's cultural assets on OpenStreetMap, unTransit, an app to follow the city's transport system in real-time, and more.
-For an overview of projects, people, and the community involved in the prototype visit the website below.
+Working with Matera2019, the prototype hosted projects including CoderDojo Matera, a branch of the international initiative to teach coding, Mapping the Commons, a methodology placing the city's cultural assets on OpenStreetMap, and unTransit, an app to follow the city's transport system in real-time.
+For greater details on projects, people, and the community involved in the prototype visit the unMonastery Matera website.